Jamb0t/Enforced-Mod/README.md

 - Aliens
     - Lerk
-        - Can air brake while flying when holding the special movement key (Thanks to CompMod!)
+        - Air brake while flying when holding the special movement key (Thanks to CompMod!)
     - Onos
         - Starts with charge ability (No research required)
         - Onoscide~Doomsday ability, (Requires biomass 8 along with Stomp)
-        = Deals 8 damage when charging (Knocks marines back in its path)
+        - Deals 8 damage when charging (Knocks marines back in its path)
         - Onos base movement speed reduced from 7.5 to 7.3
         - Stomp cost increased to 30 (from 25)
     - Skulk